NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideASRWhisper.md

 ## 1.0 INITIALIZE AND SHUTDOWN

-Please read the `docs/ProgrammingGuide.md`  :only:`binary_pack:([Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuide.md))` located in the NVIGI Core package to learn more about initializing and shutting down NVIGI SDK.
+Please read the [Programming Guide](nvigi_core/docs/ProgrammingGuide.md) located in the NVIGI Core package to learn more about initializing and shutting down NVIGI SDK.

 ## 2.0 OBTAIN ASR INTERFACE